How a museum founder battled Ida to save precious pieces of the history of Louisiana's enslaved people

 Coiurtesy John McCusker

 After Ida passed, he was able to assess the damage throughout the property.
 The house had three windows blown out and one door knocked off its hinges.
-Outside the house on the rest of the property, debris and fallen trees -- including four century-old magnolias -- were strew across the area.
+Outside the house on the rest of the property, debris and fallen trees -- including four century-old magnolias -- were strewn across the area.
 McCusker said they were lucky the wind wasn't blowing a different direction or the magnolia trees would've crashed onto the house.

 The storm destroyed the barn, which was bigger than the house, and the auxiliary shed, he said.
 And the tops of the trees were twisted around each other as though there had been some sort of tornadic activity, he said.